dgatmk/roche-lead-gen-files/README.md

 ## The Hand Off

 Currently, I believe the plan is to export the populated database as a csv and hand it off directly to Roche to upload to their lead generation platform.
-We will need to double check with Roche and see if that plan workd for them and if csv is a good format for their platform(usually is).
+We will need to double check with Roche and see if that plan worked for them and if csv is a good format for their platform (usually is).